 While pretty much all of the dishes at Mina’s Fish House are fantastic, they do have one signature dish: the Hawaiian Seafood Tower.
 Made with the highest quality selection of freshly caught seafood, this seafood tower is perfect for a special occasion.

 As with many of the pricey Ko Olina, there is also a happy hour available at Mina’s Fish House.
-Every day from 3 p.m. to 5 p.m., the happy hour includes a limited selection of appetizers and lafas ($11).
-(There’s also a burger ($13) if you’re not a super adventurous eater.)
-Be sure to try the crispy cauliflower ($9), because it’s absolutely delicious!
+Every day from 3 p.m. to 5 p.m., happy hour includes a limited selection of seafood-forward and island-ispired appetizers, including togarashi-spiced big reef squid and blistered shishito peppers.

-Just in case you find yourself becoming a fan of Michael Mina’s culinary flair, there are a couple other Michael Mina restaurants that you can visit on Oahu, including Burger Hale, Mi Almita Cantina, The STREET Food Hall Honolulu, and STRIPSTEAK Waikiki.
+Just in case you find yourself becoming a fan of Michael Mina’s culinary flair, there is currently one other Michael Mina restaurant that you can visit on Oahu, which is STRIPSTEAK Waikiki.

 Monkeypod Kitchen may be the best Ko Olina restaurant.
 As a matter of fact, it’s so good that it made it onto my list of the best Oahu restaurants.
 Just across the street from Disney’s Aulani and the Four Seasons Resort Oahu at Ko Olina, this accessible Ko Olina dining experience is run by Chef Peter Merriman.